jerryhgladinet/docs/deploy/source/index.rst

 and sharing solution that focuses on local file server cloud-enablement.

-CentreStack includes the CentreStack server, which runs on the Microsoft Windows server platform, and client agent applications for Microsoft Windows, Mac OS X, Android and Apple iOS operating systems.
+CentreStack includes the CentreStack server, which runs on the Microsoft Windows server platform, and client agent applications for Microsoft Windows, Mac OS X, web browsers, Android and Apple iOS operating systems.

 .. note::

-    This guide is updated to match build 8.9.4687.39530
+    This guide is updated to match build 10.1.6296.42951

 Overview
 -----------------------

-CentreStack is a managed file sync and share solution that focuses on file server cloud-enablement.
+CentreStack is a managed file sync and share solution that focuses on local file server cloud-enablement.
 It differentiates from other file sync and share solutions (EFSS) by focusing on the security, control, file server and team collaboration.
 CentreStack does really well in the following areas:

     1. maintain security and permission of NTFS permission on files and folders.
     2. provide on-demand access that honors read-only, and write permission in real-time.